ReznaGauro/chngTrackR/README.md

 ![](man/figures/preprocessed.png)

+(Note: This plot was generated using the ggplot2 package.
+The corresponding code is external and not included within the package's R scripts.)

 ## Part 3: Perform change detection

-In this part, we use calc_diff to compute pixel-wise class transitions (method = "simple" flags any class change as 1), And, detect_change() to apply a fixed threshold (0.5) to isolate significant changes.
+In this part, we use:

+-   calc_diff to compute pixel-wise class transitions (method = "simple" flags any class change as 1).
+-   detect_change() to apply a fixed threshold (0.5) to isolate significant changes.

 ```
 # Convert to numeric format